gerry1888/docs/content/authentication/authenticating-with-saml-single-sign-on/about-authentication-with-saml-single-sign-on.md

 If you're a member of an {% data variables.product.prodname_emu_enterprise %}, you will use a new account that is provisioned for you. {% data reusables.enterprise-accounts.emu-more-info-account %}

 When you access resources within an organization that uses SAML SSO, {% data variables.product.prodname_dotcom %} will redirect you to the organization's SAML IdP to authenticate.
-After you successfully authenticate with your account on the IdP, the IdP redirects you back to {% data variables.product.prodname_dotcom %}, where you can access the organization's resources.
+After you successfully authenticate with your account on the IdP, the IdP redirects you back to {% data variables.product.prodname_dotcom %}, where you can access the organization's resources,

 {% data reusables.saml.outside-collaborators-exemption %}